-As shown in the photo above and the diagram below, a diode, splices, and heat shrink are provided.
-If engine run-on occurs, simply install the diode as shown.
-When the diode is installed in line with the #914 wire with the stripe towards the alternator it lets current flow towards the alternator, but not away from the alternator back feeding the ignition system, thus fixing the run-on issue.
+If engine run-on occurs, simply install a diode as shown.
+When the diode is installed inline of the #914 wire with the stripe towards the alternator it lets current flow towards the alternator, but not away from the alternator back-feeding the ignition system, thus fixing the run-on issue.